freenas/freenas-docs/userguide/sharing.rst

-NFS shares are edited by clicking :menuselection:`Sharing --> Unix (NFS)`, highlighting the entry for the share, and clicking its :guilabel:`Edit` button.
+NFS shares are edited by clicking :menuselection:`Sharing --> Unix (NFS)`, highlighting the entry for the share, and clicking the :guilabel:`Edit` button.
 In the example shown in :numref:`Figure %s <nfs_share_settings_fig>`, the configuration screen is open for the *nfs_share1* share.